Credit Bubbles in Arbitrage Markets: The Geometric Arbitrage Approach to Credit Risk: Geometric Arbitrage Theory Background

 \section{Geometric Arbitrage Theory Background}

-In this section we explain the main concepts of Geometric Arbitrage Theory introduced in \cite{Fa14}, to which we refer for proofs and examples.
+In this section we explain the main concepts of Geometric Arbitrage Theory introduced in \cite{Fa15, Fa20} and reviewed and extended in \cite{FaTa20}, \cite{FaTa20Bis} and \cite{FaTa20Tris}, to which we refer for proofs and examples.
 It can be considered as the GAT reformulation of market risk.